yajra/laravel-datatables-docs/response-array.md

 # Array Response

-Array response is the default response of DataTables.
+The default response of the package is an array of objects.
+If you prefer to return an array response, use `make(false)`.

 ```php
 use DataTables;